AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 * The derivative in respect of inputs.

-* The deruvatuve in respect of activation functions.
+* The derivative in respect of activation functions.

 * The derivative in respect of the loss.